g-sys-v2/vtm-version-difficulty-mapping/README.md

     -n: Number of dice being rolled in the OWOD roll.
     -s: Number of successes required in the OWOD roll.
     -d: OWOD Difficulty rating for the OWOD roll.
     -N: Maximum dice pool size for tabulation.
-Will default to n if -n is specified is greater.
+Will default to n if -n is specified and greater.
     -w, --write: Write all tables out as local CSV files.
     -h, --help: Print help statement.
 ```